Wai Hon's Blog

 fi

-If I need an extra terminal, I create a new pane or window.
-I found the Tmux terminal better than vterm or shell because they are faster and are easily distinguishable from an Emacs buffer.
+If I need extra terminals, I split new panes or new windows.
+I find the Tmux terminal better than Emacs's term, shell, vterm, or eat, because it is more native, faster, and easily distinguishable from an Emacs buffer.

 Optionally, change the default Tmux leader to reserve C-b for moving the cursor.